 Thanks to the internet, people around the world have access to information that used to be much harder to come by.
-This has led to an increase in awareness of sustainable energy and how it affects our world.
+This has led to an increase in awareness of sustainable energy, solar energy and how it affects our world.

 Solar power is one of the biggest alternative sources out there.
 It’s clean, reliable, and renewable.
 It’s also highly adaptable, making it possible to power everything from industrial and commercial equipment to household appliances.